How fit are you really?

 According to Friel, “It has to do with how efficiently you use oxygen while exercising,” There is also a genetic component, and age also affects economy.
 Continues Friel, “…the longer you’ve been seriously training in your sport, the more economical you are likely to have become.”

 So, how do you become more economical?
 What can you control?
 The most obvious factors for a competitive cyclist are reducing excess body weight, using lighter and more aerodynamic equipment, and using high-intensity, rather than low-intensity, training.
 In an ironic twist, Friel reports that a very high VO2max and excellent economy have never been reported to co-occur in the same athlete, at least among the many elite athletes who have been studied.
 It remains to be seen if amateur competitive cyclists are similarly affected.

-If you have not already completed a VO2max test at a testing facility, we can estimate your current fitness level with the following questionnaire, based on extensive research by The K. G. Jebsen Center of Exercise in Medicine at the Norwegian University of Science and Technology.
+Estimate your current fitness level with a simple questionnaire based on the extensive research by The K. G. Jebsen Center of Exercise in Medicine at the Norwegian University of Science and Technology.